newberg85/newberg85/README.md

 ### About me
 Hi there!
 I’m Wandemberg de Meneses Viana, 17 years old, currently living in Brazil.

-I am a computer technician from "EEEP Salaberga Torquato Gomes de Matos"
+I am a computer technician from "EEEP Salaberga Torquato Gomes de Matos",I am passionate about technology, music and photography.
+Since 2020 I've been building my career in the world of programming and design
 <!--
 **newberg85/newberg85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.